What's New!

 Pope Innocent XI regarded the defence of Vienna as his major achievement and the

-was dedicated to this event, with the Catholic soldiers portrayed as ancient Romans.
+relief on his monument was dedicated to this event, with the Catholic soldiers portrayed as ancient Romans.

 Pages in this section of the website in recommended order: